-If you plan on visiting Komodo National Park, I highly recommend taking a private boat tour through Hubert and his family.
+If you plan on visiting Komodo National Park, I highly recommend taking a boat tour through Hubert and his family.
 We would recommend him one thousand times over.

 The absolute best time to visit Padar Island is for sunrise.
 Trekking to the top for sunrise will eliminate the crowds of people fighting their way to the peak.

 Going early will also help with the heat.
 Temperatures in Komodo National Park swell after 9am and the humidity makes it difficult to breathe.